-Getting winter vaccinations
+Getting seasonal vaccinations

 The risk of illnesses, like flu, COVID-19 and respiratory syncytial virus (RSV) significantly increase during the colder months and winter.